 His business expertise benefited his clients and he quickly became sought after as a knowledgeable consultant.
 In the early 1980’s Bud increased his consulting base when he began to publish his widely read , highly successful management/investing newsletter and also begin to offer one day seminars for both general dentists and dental specialists.

-We are a group of orthodontic practice owners dedicated to excellent treatment results and patient care, who have formed an organization that will allow us to remain independent in our own practices while committed to the formation of a Dental Support Organization (DSO) through the acquisition of orthodontic practices and by leveraging our collective size and brand to continue to prosper as the orthodontic space changes.
+We are a group of orthodontic practice owners dedicated to excellent patient care and clinical success in the orthodontic profession, who have formed an organization that allow us to remain independent in our own practices while having the ability to freely share practice management and clinical insights.

 Although the exact date of the first meeting has been lost to history, the Super Schulman Study Club was formed soon after the newsletter inception, at the request of some of his clients who were orthodontic specialists.
 During that time Bud organized the study club comprised of those orthodontists interested learning more about his personal business and management philosophy.
 40 practices who could verify a specific minimum gross income were asked to participate.
 Although he group was initially formed using only the financial criteria, the participants quickly came to recognize the value of shared information and collection of management statistics from all practices was added as a requirement of membership.

 Bud ran the meetings with an iron hand and review of the statistics played an integral part.
 During those meetings, he would often ask anyone who he felt had too high an overhead or worked an inefficient amount of time to stand and explain!
 Spouse participation was a requirement and his beloved wife Jodi attended each session, leading by example.
 The participating doctors and their spouses loved Bud, viewed him as a true friend, and soon found the group information and friendships formed invaluable in their own practice growth.